-What Do You Do If You Need Cheddar Cheese In France And Can’t Find Any?
+What To Do If You Need Cheddar Cheese In France And Can’t Find Any?

-- Easiest: Find a cheddar cheese replacement that is similar in taste and texture ( I Discussed in Video)
+- Easy: Find a cheddar cheese replacement that is similar in taste and texture.

 - Easy but may require experimenting: Find a completely different cheese for your recipe.
-Bleu Cheese, Emmental, Comté (pronounced C-O-N-T-A-Y) are all good safe choices.
-I like to put Roquefort cheese on hamburgers and in mac and cheese.
+I have put Bleu Cheese and Emmental in my mac and cheese recipes with great success.

 - Costly and cumbersome: Order cheddar online.